SmartThingsCommunity/SmartThingsPublic/devicetypes/smartthings/eaton-scene-controller.src/README.md

 ## Supported Functionality

-SmartThings will treat Cooper 5-scene keypad as 5-switch remote and will support All Off button functionality.
+SmartThings will treat Eaton 5-scene keypad as 5-switch remote and will support All Off button functionality.

 ## Unsupported Functionality

-SmartThings does not support Dimmer functionality of Cooper 5-scene keypad.
+SmartThings does not support Dimmer functionality of Eaton 5-scene keypad.

 ## Deinstallation
 * Start device exlusion using SmartThings app.